microsoft/Olive/docs/source/overview/options.md

 if `data_root` is specified, the data_dir in metrics evaluation or other passes which are relative path will be concatenated to the `data_root`.
 If not specified, the data_dir in metrics evaluation or other passes will be used.
 On the other hand, if the `data_dir` is an absolute path, the `data_root` will be ignored.
 For example, if the `data_dir` is /home/user/data, then the `data_root` will be ignored and the final data_dir will be /home/user/data.

-The `data_root` could be passed either in config json or by command line like: python -m olive.workflows.run --config <config_file>.json --data_root /home/user/data config.json.
+The `data_root` could be passed either in config json or by command line like: olive run --config <config_file>.json --data_root /home/user/data config.json.
 If both are provided, the command line will override the config json.

 ### Local Examples
 If `data_root` is /home/user/data, and the data_dir in metrics evaluation is `data_dir: "cifar-10-batches-py"`, then the final data_dir will be `/home/user/data/cifar-10-batches-py`.